Inland Revenue: Ministerial leadership

 The leadership and taking of the highest level of decisions is ministerial as the concept of any particular tax and the degree of success in collecting any particular tax rests ultimately with the political decisions taken.
 Of particular relevance are the debates in Parliament in their imposition.

 Civil servants

-The Permanent Secretary to the Treasury has the main advisory, policy informative role to play in the enabling of the department's functions, in liaison with Board Chairman who bore overall responsibility along with the rest of the Board for the operational carrying out of the Inland Revenue's functions.
+The Permanent Secretary to the Treasury has the main advisory, policy informative role to play in the enabling of the department's functions, in liaison with board chairman who bore overall responsibility along with the rest of the board for the operational carrying out of the Inland Revenue's functions.

 As sub-departments (typically, Offices, Boards and Bureaus) have issued their own taxes or expanded their remit, they too have seen Comptrollers General and Chairmen.
 An example was Robert Wilkie Stanton, Comptroller of Stamps and Taxes (Scotland), Board of Inland Revenue.

 STEPS contract

-In 2001 the Inland Revenue entered into a Private Finance Initiative contract whereby it sold two-thirds of its estate to Mapeley for £370 million and then leased the properties back.
+In 2001, the Inland Revenue entered into a Private Finance Initiative within the framework of the STEPS-contract (Strategic Transfer of the Estate to the Private Sector) whereby it sold two-thirds of its estate to Mapeley for £370 million and then leased the properties back.